tjcw/screensavers/README.md

 or
   sudo ~/eclipse-workspace/screensavers/scripts/bin/do_oi gk bullseye

+For this, you need a Debian 12 or newer system as a real or virtual machine.

 This results in an 'iso' which can be run in a VM or booted on a real system.
 But I wanted to run it as a screensaver for Windows, so I have a further set of tools which packages it with qemu on a Windows system.